Proposition 312 Arizona Property Tax Reimbursement for Non-Enforcement of Public Nuisance Laws

 You need to know two separate amounts: the amount of primary property taxes levied by the Subject Jurisdiction for the prior tax year, and the amount of Eligible Primary Property Taxes you have paid as of the date you submit an Application.

 • To find out the amounts set forth above, you can access and print a copy of the relevant Property Tax Documentation for tax year 2024 from the website of the county treasurer.
-A visual guide is expected to be available in early January to assist you in obtaining the required Property Tax Documentation and identifying your Eligible Primary Property Taxes.
+The Department has prepared a visual guide to assist you in obtaining the required Property Tax Documentation and identifying your Eligible Primary Property Taxes.

 • All property tax payments, including payments of Eligible Primary Property Taxes to a Subject Jurisdiction, are processed by your county treasurer.

-• A copy of your government-issued photo identification (e.g., state-issued driver’s license or ID, passport, military ID).
+• *ID: A copy of your government-issued photo identification (e.g., state- issued driver’s license or ID, passport, military ID).

-• Copies of your canceled check(s), successful online payment submission(s), or equivalent to show the amount of property taxes you have paid for the prior tax year.
+• *Property Tax Payment(s): Copies of your canceled check(s), successful online payment submission(s), relevant Property Tax Documentation, or equivalent to show the amount of Eligible Primary Property Taxes you have paid for the prior tax year.

-• The total of all reimbursement amounts (if any) received in previous years.
+• Prior Reimbursements: The total of all reimbursement amounts (if any) received in previous years.

 If the Named Property Owner is an entity, you must be an Official Representative of the entity (see Definitions, above) to submit an Application without a Power of Attorney - Proposition 312.
 Otherwise, you must include a Power of Attorney - Proposition 312 when you submit your Application.